Levi-Noa/project_all_files/README.md

    <timestamp> INFO - Closing down clientserver connection
    ```

-**What this means:**
+   **Explanation:**

-- The system initializes and connects to MongoDB.
+   - System initializes and connects to MongoDB.
-- Any warnings (like missing Hadoop libraries) can be ignored.
+   - Ignore warnings like missing Hadoop libraries.

    #### 2️⃣ Processing a Request

-When a request is sent to generate a LinkedIn "About" section, logs will appear in the terminal.
+   Logs appear when generating a LinkedIn "About" section.

-**Example Request (via API or Web Form Submission):**
+   **Example Request:**

    ```plaintext
    <timestamp> INFO - Generating LinkedIn About section for user_id: <USER_ID>